7th-from = marriage patterns

 Second marriage, if any, is indicated through Bhava-2.
 This person may demonstrate particularly distinctive qualities of acquisitiveness and engagement with collections of historical values such as food storage, libraries, hoards, databases, and financial banking.
-Second lifemate may have a particularly lovely face, voice, or mouth.
+Second lifemate may have a particularly lovely face, eyes, voice, or mouth.

 Second marriage is emotionally triggered and sustained by parallel-life deep memories of 2nd-from-1st = bhava-2.

-The second spouse is a psychic mirror reflecting the imagery of family history; speech, truth or lies; food and food storage; oral tradition and song, one's own moral and aesthetic values, knowledge of history, art collections, Wealth , and knowledge of languages; mother's family history; physical body's face, neck, jaw, mouth, teeth, tongue.
+The second spouse is a psychic mirror reflecting the imagery of family history; speech, truth or lies; food and food storage; oral tradition and song, one's own moral and aesthetic values, knowledge of history, art collections, Treasure , and knowledge of languages; mother's family history; physical body's face, neck, jaw, mouth, teeth, tongue.

 kutumbha-bhava-2: spouse-2 = generally, life-partner-2 is "like family".
 However if Rahu-Ketu or another mismatched graha occupies bhava-2, the compatibility with the lineage values of the family of origin can be disturbed.

 The second life-partner participates definitively in the lineage values and historical traditions of the family history.
-Typically, the second spouse's values are so"familiar" that one feels quite at home.
+Typically, the second spouse's values are so familiar that one feels quite at home.
 Normally life-partner-2 hails from one's own cultural background.